CIR: How to Report

 HL7 Testing / Certification Process

 For practices that provides services to individuals > 19 years of age, can your EMR flag patients who have signed voluntary consent to have their immunizations reported to the CIR?
-See the NYC Health Code immunization reporting requirements and
+See the NY Immunization Laws and Regulations, NY Public Health Law, and

 - If your organization is interested in testing for meaningful use certification, please email the following items to email@example.com: